When you buy through links on our site, we may earn an affiliate commission. Learn more

 Guardio’s feature set focuses specifically on browser security for individual users rather than attempting to provide comprehensive device protection.
 The core functionality includes real-time site scanning, phishing detection, malicious download blocking, and basic identity monitoring for premium users.

 The platform handles phishing attempts targeting personal accounts, fake shopping sites, malicious downloads, and suspicious redirects that individuals commonly encounter.
 For international users, it includes some regional threat intelligence, though coverage varies by location.
-The extension works across major browsers with consistent functionality for personal browsing.
+The extension works across Chrome and Chromium-based browsers (Edge, Opera, Brave) with consistent functionality for personal browsing.

 Premium features add identity monitoring, data breach alerts for personal email addresses, and enhanced detection capabilities.
 The free tier provides basic protection that’s adequate for casual personal browsing but limited for users who handle sensitive personal information or shop online frequently.